The Best Savings Accounts in Colorado for 2023

 How we picked

-MyBankTracker applied a methodology when choosing the best saving accounts in Colorado.
+MyBankTracker applied a methodology when choosing the best savings accounts in Colorado.
 Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in Colorado (based on FDIC June 2023 data)--with a physical presence in major cities including Denver, Colorado Springs, Aurora, Fort Collins, and Lakewood.

-We focused our choices on savings accounts with low monthly maintenance fees, the least demanding requirements to waive these fees, the bank’s ATM network, excess withdrawal fees, and any other convenience features.
+We focused on savings accounts with low monthly maintenance fees, the least demanding requirements to waive these fees, the bank's ATM network, excess withdrawal fees, and other convenience features.

 Online Savings Accounts are Available Nationwide